NrgCristi/HeartiumServer/README.md

-Download Node.JS From This Link: https://nodejs.org/en/download/
-Download The Project
+Download Node.JS From This Link: https://nodejs.org/en/download/ (Make Sure To Install It With Chocolatey) Download The Project
 Extract The Archive To Any Location You Want
 Run install_packages.bat (Make Sure To Run This Every Time You Use This Private Server)